Kennedy Miller Mitchell

 Kennedy Miller Mitchell is one of Australia's oldest existing film production companies, and the most successful internationally.
 Its principals are George Miller and Doug Mitchell who has been a financial partner in the enterprise since 1981 and is George Miller's producing partner.

 Many of the films are directed by the co-founder, George Miller, though he sometimes takes an organisational role and prefers to use someone else to direct, as with Babe, which was directed by Chris Noonan.

-The company's most recent project was the fourth Mad Max film, titled Mad Max: Fury Road.
-After being "in development hell for 25 years", the film was released on 15 May 2015, to critical acclaim but financial underperformance.
+The company's most recent project was the fifth Mad Max film, titled Furiosa: A Mad Max Saga.
+A prequel and spin-off to the series, the film was released on 23 May 2024, to critical acclaim but was a financial disappointment.